Frequently Asked Questions

 What is the Meshcapade platform?

-We have combine computer vision, graphics and machine learning to provide an avatar-as-a-service platform that enables the avatar layer underlying e-commerce and the metaverse.
+We have combined computer vision, graphics and machine learning to provide an avatar-as-a-service platform that enables the avatar layer underlying e-commerce and the metaverse.

 The platform can create realistic, accurate 3D avatars of humans from any source of data, including: